egorsmkv/simple-django-login-and-register/README.md

 # Simple Django Login and Registration

-An example of Django project with login, registration, password change, log out, and password reset functionality.
+An example of Django project with login, registration, profile activation, password change, log out, and password reset functionality.

 ## Screenshots